allegro/blog/_posts/2021-04-09-python-logging.md

 but if you have many concurrent requests, then it's hard or even impossible to associate `ERROR` log with previous `INFO` or `DEBUG`.

-So it's nice to have some kind of tracking ID (`request-id`), which glues to request when it come to your application and accompany to him until the end of request processing.
+So it's nice to have some kind of tracking ID (`request-id`), which sticks to the request when it comes to your application and accompany to him until the end of request processing.
 It's also nice to have `session-id` attached to all requests which belongs to given HTTP session.